 This book is about how to build products that create real change.
 It can help you develop things that customers truly use to make a positive impact in their lives.
 And this outcome can contribute to the long-term success of your business.

 6. Marketing Made Simple by Donald Miller

-This book explains exactly how to create an effective sales funnel.
-It will help you build a website, an email list, and various email sequences.
+This book explains how to create an effective sales funnel.
+It will help you build a website, an email list, and email sequences.
 And it provides practical advice on how to communicate in a way that resonates with potential buyers.

 7. Traction by Gabriel Weinberg & Justin Mares

 The most common reason why startups fail is due to a lack of customers.
 So, after you’ve set up your sales funnel with tips from Marketing Made Simple, it’s time to attract potential buyers.
 And this involves testing various marketing opportunities.

 This book provides insight into 19 proven marketing channels.
 And it explains how to select and execute the best opportunities for your specific business.
 It’s the perfect compliment to Marketing Made Simple as it can help your business attract a steady stream of potential customers into your sales funnel.

 While there are many great ways to promote a startup, word-of-mouth referral is arguably the most effective and scalable option.
 People like to spread the word about great products and services.
 And those that are on the receiving end of a personal recommendation tend to take them quite seriously.